MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-vnet.md

 ## Configure the VNET Network Security Groups (NSG)

 1. Direct Line App Service Extension requires an outbound connection so that it can issue HTTP requests.
-This can be configured as an outbound rule in your VNET NSG that is associated with the App Service Environment’s subnet.
+This can be configured as an outbound rule in your VNET NSG that is associated with the App Service Environment's subnet.
 The rule that required is as follows:

 |Field|Value|
 |---|---|